 Here candidates heard three dialogues on a related topic (Germans and tourism).
 For each question in this exercise, candidates had to identify two correct statements from a choice of five.

-Candidates found the passage about the reputation of German tourists abroad the hardest, possibly because it was more about opinions than factual information and performed best on the first passage.
+In general, many candidates found all three passages accessible.
 This was an appropriately demanding and challenging exercise at this stage of the paper.